hypan599/cse6230/final/paper.md

 In d.3 the author took advantage of the fact that in matrix multiplication, all wavefuntion vectors have same p2p communication pattern, and thus they could be combined together to avoid paying redudant latency.
 The author also employed FE cell level dense matrix operations instead of global sparse matrix operations, as well as porting all computational intensive operations to GPU.

 ## e.
-What model is used that combines the problem parameters and machine parameters to predict performance?
+What model is used that combines the problem parameters and machine parameters to predict performance

 - **System and environment**: Summit supercomputer(CPU-GPU), Theta and Cori supercomputer(CPU)
 - **Application**: pyramidal II screw dislocation in Mg